 How do you do mindfulness?

-There are many different options for finding out more – attend a local mindfulness course, read a book or find a course online.
+There are many different options – attend a local mindfulness course, read a book or find a course online.

 Here are just a few:

-- My mindfulness courses here and my introduction to mindfulness and yoga retreat weekend here.
+- My one-on-one mindfulness sessions here and my introduction to mindfulness and yoga retreat weekend here.

 - Try Jamila’s online course here.

-- Download an App onto your I-phone, Smart-phone, I-pad or similar device.
-I like the “Smiling mind” or “Headspace” apps.
+- Download an App onto your mobile phone, I-pad or similar device.
+I like the free ‘Smiling Mind’ and ‘Insight Timer’ apps.
+You will find my guided meditations on the Insight timer app.

 - Annabel Candy’s book tips on mindfulness.
 This blog is excellent reading, full of insights into yourself, your life and more.
 I can highly recommend it.

-When times are hard it can be difficult to see the light at the end of the tunnel – often just day to day stress can be overwhelming.
-I hope this blog has given you some ideas on how to practice mindfulness, exercise some control over negative thinking and develop a sense of perspective at difficult times.
-Life doesn’t have to be hard and there are many ways you can help yourself.
+When times are hard, it can be difficult to see the light at the end of the tunnel – often, day-to-day stress can be overwhelming.
+I hope this blog has given you some ideas for practising mindfulness.
+Life can be challenging, but there are many ways to help yourself.
+Remember that you are not alone.
+Reach out to your friends, family, or someone that could help you.

 http://www.shamashalidina.com/courses/ (My teacher)